gabrielperes97/pyKeyring/README.rst

 Usage
 ***********

-pyKeyring is much simple to use.
+pyKeyring is very simple to use.

 Create a database
 ==================